How to Clean Your Steering Wheel

-Then allow the oils in the conditioner to be absorbed into the leather for about 30 minutes before rubbing away excess material with a CLEAN towel.
+Use a dime-sized amount of conditioner into the palm of your hand and gently massage it into the leather for about one to two minutes.
+Next, allow the oils in the conditioner to be absorbed into the leather for about 30 minutes before rubbing away excess material with a clean microfiber towel.

-Your steering wheel is always being used and is sensitive to the elements (sun damage especially).
-This will also help to prevent dirt from getting a chance to build up.
+You should always make cleaning a dirty steering wheel a regular habit, even if it is not leather.
+Your car’s steering wheel is constantly being used and is sensitive to the elements (sun damage especially).
+This will also help to prevent any buildups of dirt or grime.

 - How do you get mold off of a steering wheel?

 Destroying mold off of a steering wheel sometimes requires the use of dangerous chemicals that are not suitable for your vehicle’s interior.
 Before doing anything, make sure to be in a well-ventilated area for respiratory protection.
 Also, make sure to use protective gloves to protect your skin as well.

 - How can I remove scratches from a leather steering wheel?

 The first step would be to rub the surface of the steering wheel with a soft microfiber cloth dipped in white vinegar.
 The reaction caused by the vinegar will help make the scratches “swell,” which is needed to cover them up thoroughly.
 Once the vinegar has had a chance to soak in and do its magic, it’s now time to apply some leather dye or leather filler.
 Using your fingers can help you get into every nook and cranny you can find until you can no longer see them.
 Lastly, buff out your steering wheel with a colorless shoe polish to help protect it against future scratches.
 It’s also best to allow the dye and conditioner to sit for a day to allow for proper absorption.
 If you can’t wait a full 24 hours, try to at least wait overnight before using your vehicle next.